-Multimodal embedding model converts text, images, or videos into vectors.
-It is suitable for tasks such as video classification, image classification, and cross-modal retrieval.
+Multimodal embedding models transform text, images, or videos into unified 1,024-dimensional floating-point vectors.
+These models are suitable for tasks such as video classification, image classification, and text-to-image search.

 Core capabilities

-Cross-modal retrieval: Perform cross-modal semantic searches, such as text-to-image, image-to-video, and image-to-image search.
+Cross-modal retrieval: Perform cross-modal semantic searches, such as text-to-image search, image-to-video search, and search by image.

 Semantic similarity calculation: Measure the semantic similarity between content of different modalities in a unified vector space.